bylheart/fwlite/README.md

 ##Quick Start

-FW-Lite is Portable Software, just [Download](http://fwlite.tk/fwlite.zip), and it works out of the box.
+FW-Lite is Portable Software.
 You can set your own GoAgent APPID and other parent proxys in the main configuration file **userconf.ini**.

-**WARNING**: check your GoAgent password setting.

-Set your browser's proxy settings to *http://127.0.0.1:8118*, and you're set.
+Set your browser's proxy settings to *http://127.0.0.1:8118*, enjoy.

 For Windows, run FW_Lite.exe